tshepang/blog-movies/content/movies/The Hobbit - An Unexpected Journey (2012).rst

 eccentric animal-lover wizard.
 The trolls (ugly, disgusting giants) represent great characer design and so do the orcs, complete with their wolves.
 Pity none of it is actually new.
-I dislike the excessive complexity of the battle scens, as if movie makers equate such with excellence... serious waste of money and effort.
+I dislike the excessive complexity of the battle scene, as if movie makers equate such with excellence... serious waste of money and effort.
 I also hate it when characters go through way too much physical pounding, as in when the rock giants fight (a ridiculous and unexplained moment), and the Dwarf